AugustLE/RuntimeSystems/README.md

 # Profiling
 ## Java
 We used the YourKit Java profiler.
 It costs money, but we used a free trial period.
-Run a Java proram from above, and go to YourKit and start the profiler.
+Run a Java program, and go to YourKit and start the profiler.
+More detailed information can be found at https://www.yourkit.com/docs/java/help/cpu_intro.jsp

 ## Python
 We used mprofiler.